KvGeijer/zote/ideas.md

 # Improvement ideas for Zote

+* Add tests for benches, so we at least can run them without error.

 * Should we have tuples?
 They are in place.
 They are more suitable when using as keys for example.
   * Or should we use them in some way for >> instead.
 So that 1 >> f(2, 3) is the same as (1, 2) >> f(3) or (1,2,3) >> f?